GMOD/jbrowse-components/website/docs/superquickstart_web.md

 2 setup, but if you are new to the command line or to jbrowse in general, you might want to start with the slightly-longer quick-start guide [quickstart_cli](here).

+Note that you can also upload your JBrowse instance to Amazon S3 or any other static site hosting.
+GitHub pages also works, but Github probably isn't as well suited for hosting large data files common in genomics.
+If you use a different server platform such as Django, you can put the JBrowse files in your "static" directory.